em-cl/IoT-Project/README.md

 using migration scripts allows for easy testing and updates to the database on server when the software is published.
 This is useful when building integration tests.
 Developers can easily create databases with the scripts to run separate identical databases with different data in production, test and development environments.

-EntityFramework core with a SQL relational database was used because it is fast to build and easy to maintain.
+Entity Framework Core with a SQL relational database was used because it is fast to build and easy to maintain.
-A reltational database is also storage efficient if the program grows in the future.
+A relational database is also storage efficient if the program grows in the future.

 ![image](https://github.com/em-cl/IoT-Project/assets/76754841/706d1931-d30e-414b-b145-cda8ddbd99db)

 >The project uses the Unit of Work design pattern with the Repository designpattern for the data access code.

-Compiled queries improves preformance slightly and makes the data access code compact and easy to read.
+Compiled queries improve performance slightly and makes the data access code compact and easy to read.

 ```C#
  private static readonly Func<CleanDbContext, int, IAsyncEnumerable<TraceLogDto>>